Reed-CompBio/GrapheryRFCs/RFCs/backend/executor/server/API.md

 ## Introduction

-There are two sets of API, one for incoming requests and one for responses.
+There are two sets of API, one for server mode and one for local mode.
+This API is for server mode.
+For local mode, please check out [here](./local/API.md).

 ## 3.0 API